Awards & Recognition

 Leapfrog Hospital Safety Grade

 Wooster Community Hospital has been awarded an ‘A’ in the spring 2020 Leapfrog Hospital Safety Grade, a national distinction recognizing Wooster Community Hospital’s achievements in providing safer health care.
 The Leapfrog Group is a nationally respected non-profit organization – founded more than 20 years ago by large employers and purchasers – whose goal is to improve the safety and quality of American healthcare.
 They analyze 28 hospital performance measures, across six domains, to develop their rankings.
-These include inpatient care, inpatient surgeries, infection rates, medication safety and pediatric and maternity care.
+These include inpatient care, inpatient surgeries, infection rates, medication safety, and pediatric and maternity care.
 Their overriding concern has always been patient safety.

 Best Nursing Homes

 Awarded to long-term nursing facilities that provide outstanding patient care to their residents, this honor was presented to Wooster Community Hospital for our Skilled Nursing - Transitional Care Unit in 2016, 2017, 2019, 2020, & 2021 by U.S. News & World Report.
 WCH is recognized as among the top 10 percent of nursing facilities nationally to receive this award.

 CMS 5-Star Rating